 Also important is your willingness to communicate and to let me educate you about the SSDI process.
 Taking the time to learn about disability claims can prove critical not only for your appeal but also for your future SSDI needs.

 More Than 100 Cases Taken To Federal Court

 I am admitted to practice before the U.S. District Court as well as the U.S. Court of Appeals for the 2nd Circuit.
 This means that I have experience appealing denied claims to the highest level of federal court in Connecticut.
 It is rare for a Social Security Disability attorney to be willing to take a case to federal court due to the time, effort and knowledge of case law required.
 I am committed to helping my clients obtain the benefits that I know they need and deserve.

 Don’t Accept A Denial – Do Get My Help

 You are not alone in this overwhelming world of bureaucracy.
 Reach out to me at Law Office of Meryl Anne Spat, and I can be your ally throughout the appeals process.
-You can schedule an initial consultation about SSDI appeals by calling my Torrington office at 203-805-8256 or by using my online contact form.
+You can schedule an initial consultation about SSDI appeals by calling me at 203-805-8256 or by using my online contact form.